adriandotdev/adriandotdev/README.md

 - 🌱 Utilizing NextJS, TypeScript, TRPC, Drizzle, and PostgreSQL

-- 👨‍💻 All of my projects are available at [https://adriandotdev.vercel.app](https://adriandotdev.vercel.app)

 - 💬 Ask me about **Tech and Life**

 - 📫 How to reach me **adriannadslaurianomarcelo@gmail.com**